oracle/learning-library/data-management-library/goldengate/bigdata/mysql-to-hdfs/mysql-to-hdfs.md

 **4:**Start the GG manager process on both the source and target.
 Start two putty sessions, connect to ggadmin/oracle (then click Q to get to a prompt).
 Keep these sessions open for the rest of this lab.

-**5:** In the first session, go to the GG Home for MySQL, and start the manager process.
+**5:** In the first session, go to the **GG Home for MySQL**, and start the manager process.
 You can either cd to the directory, or call the alias ggmysql:

   ![](images/b3.png)